rickydunlop/django4facebook/README.md

     # Optionally set default permissions to request, e.g: ['email', 'user_about_me']
     FACEBOOK_SCOPE = []

+    # If you want to disable automatic filling of profile data you can set
+    FACEBOOK_SAVE_PROFILE_DATA = False

+    # If you dont want automatic creation of users you can set
+    FACEBOOK_AUTO_CREATE_USER = False

     # And for local debugging, use one of the debug middlewares and set:
     FACEBOOK_DEBUG_TOKEN = ''
     FACEBOOK_DEBUG_UID = ''